 There are a huge range of professional associations and bodies which hold conferences, seminars and other events that you can attend.

-Meeting accountancy professionals from outside your organisation can be a fantastic way to stay abreast of trends and meet key influencers within the field.
+Meeting professionals from outside your organisation can be a fantastic way to stay abreast of trends and meet key influencers within the field.

 Trade magazines and professional organisations are often a great place to start as they tend to run events on a regular basis throughout the year.
 Making contact with your graduate or alumni groups is also a great way to stay connected to the greater industry.